-Among users, over 60 percent 'agreed' or 'strongly agreed' that it helped them to understand politics better.
-Three questions that asked for attitudes toward whether using the internet gave them greater influence were all similar with 75 percent choosing 'slightly agree', 'neutral' or 'slightly disagree'.
-There was not any great differentiation in these answers and the data offers little in the way of insights.
+Among users, over 60 per cent 'agreed' or 'strongly agreed' that it helped them to better understand politics.
+Three questions that asked for attitudes toward whether using the internet gave them greater influence were all similar with 75 per cent choosing 'slightly agree', 'neutral' or 'slightly disagree'.
+There was not really any great differentiation in these answers and the data offers little in the way of insights.
 It is possible that if these responses are broken down further by demographic variables such as income or education level, the results may off greater diversity but that is beyond the scope of this report.